-A Reguest for Appeal must be filed in writing to the Vice President of Administration (or designee), Jay Clayton, clayton.jay@ptcollege.edu or 412-809-5120 within three business days of the hearing or formal complaint determination.
+A Request for Appeal must be filed in writing to the Vice President of Academic Affairs, Eileen Steffan, (steffan.eileen@ptcollege.edu) or to the Title IX Compliance Office Coordinator, Nancy Starr (starr.nancy@ptcollege.edu) for cases that involve sexual misconduct and Title IX discrimination, within three business days of the hearing or formal Grievance determination.
 The form is located on the Consumer Information page of the PTC website.
-Any exceptions are made at the discretion of the Vice President of Administration (or designee) and, when appropriate, the Title IX Coordinator.
+Any exceptions are made at the discretion of the aforementioned individuals.